 Yes, but only if they specifically agreed to receive it electronically.

 If you are selling your home, you need to commission and provide a Home Report.
-However, if you or your selling agent doubt the buyer’s ability to purchase the home (eg. They have insufficient means available/is not a genuine buyer), then the duty to provide a Home Report does not apply.
+However, if you or your selling agent doubt the buyer’s ability to purchase the home (for example, you don't believe they're a genuine buyer or you don't think they have the funds), then the duty to provide a Home Report does not apply.
 If a potential buyer considers they have been unlawfully denied a copy of the Home Report, they have the right to complain to the local authority Trading Standards.

 Does the seller or the vendor pay for the Home Report?

 Sellers must provide the Home Report.
 There is no rule stating that the buyer has to contribute towards the cost for the Home Report.

 You can find the cost for Home Reports here.
 Each price quoted is for a Single Survey and an Energy Report.
 The Property Questionnaire should not involve any costs as it is a document completed by the seller.

 How 'old' can the Home Report documents be when the house is put on the market for sale?